Abhinav-Muraleedharan/carlemann-error-analysis/README.md

 ---

 **Note**: This package is designed for research and educational purposes.
-For production applications, consider additional validation and testing for your specific use cases.
+For production applications, please contact [abhi@cs.toronto.edu] before using it.